 Load-bearing masonry construction was extensively used within the building since the 1700s to the mid-1900s.

-Nowadays, it is used in small residential scale structures, with the key of consideration is that each wall serves as a load-carrying element.
+Nowadays, it is used in small residential scale structures with the key of consideration that each wall serves as a load-carrying element.

 The heavyweight of the walls actually helps the building collectively to stabilize against external forces such as wind and earthquakes.